sharonhgreen/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Gender and empowerment
+- Causal inference
 - Population health
-- Global health
+- Gender and empowerment
-- Aging and life course
+- Migration and remittances
 - Social and economic determinants of health

 # Education to show in About widget